-Credit Europe Bank (Romania) S.A. has a territorial network of subordinate units, consisting of branches, agencies and other units without legal personality, which works under the approval of the Board of Administrators, by which are performed various banking activities for the Bank's clients, individuals and legal entities, according to the provisions of the Articles of Incorporation.
+Credit Europe Bank (Romania) S.A. has a territorial network of subordinate units, consisting of branches, agencies and other units without legal personality, which works under the approval of the Board of Administrators, by which are performed various banking activities for the Bank's clients, individuals and legal entities, according to the provisions of the Bank's Constitutive Act.

-The territorial network of Credit Europe Bank (Romania) S.A. (on 31.12.2020) consisted of 25 units: 21 branches, 1 agency and 3 working points, distributed as follows on the Romanian territory:
+The territorial network of Credit Europe Bank (Romania) S.A. on 31.12.2021 consisted of 24 units: 21 branches, 1 agency and 2 working points, distributed as follows on the Romanian territory: